 To contribute to increased access to finance and financial inclusion, Norfund invests equity and debt in banks, microfinance, funds and other financial institutions in low income countries.
 These inputs enable the financial institutions to borrow more and take on more deposits, and thereby increase their ability to lend to their clients.

-Norfund’s impact objective for investments in Financial Institutions is twofold;
+Norfund’s impact objective for investments in Financial Inclusion is twofold;

 - Increase the capital available to companies